IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ### Listing media stream accounts

-Media accounts may be listed using the service API.
+Media stream accounts may be listed using the service API.

 #### [C#](#tab/csharp)